Easy to digest environmental information

 - 56 grams per day for the average man

 - 46 grams per day for the average woman

-The actual amount of protein intake need differs from person to person depending on age, muscle mass and state of health.
+The actual amount of protein intake needs differs from person to person depending on age, muscle mass, and state of health.

 What does this mean?